simonkurtz-MSFT/python-openai-loadbalancer/README.md

 1. Run `.\python-aoai.ps1`.

+## Distribution of Requests

+### Across Different Priorities

+- Priority 1, when available, will always supersede priority 2.
+- Priority 2, when available, will always supersede an unavailable priority 1.
+- Priority 3, when available, will always supersede unavailable priorities 1 & 2.

+### Across Multiple Backends of Same Priority

+While desirable, we are not presently achieving a uniform distribution across same priorities.
+This largely has to do with the available backends array changing in size, making it a quasi moving target to distribute across.
+To a lesser degree, the `random` module may also affect the distribution.

 ## Load Balancer Configuration

 At its core, the Load Balancer configuration requires one or more backend hosts and a numeric priority starting at 1.
 Please take note that you define a host, not a URL.